 Everything you see on the web has social media buttons, the perfect persuasion tool.
 Even eCommerce stores let you share specific items with your friends.
 Everyone wants to tap into the social media scene because people will share.

 This reiterates that word of mouth marketing happens on its own.
 A survey by Visible Experts stated that referrals and recommendations are the number one way of obtaining leads.
 Since many referral programs rely on social media, it can be said that social media has provided a platform for referrals and recommendations to occur.

 Even without a formalized referral program, your business will probably still be shared via social media.
-If you’re exceeding customer expectations and delivering stellar customer service to every customer, they will talk on your behalf as brand advocates.
+If you’re exceeding customer expectations and delivering stellar social media customer support to every customer, they will talk on your behalf as brand advocates.
 Remember this can happen regardless of a referral program.

 4. Program Promotion is Simplified

 By now you understand how easy it is to share a referral program on social media.
 It’s an easy way for customers to share their link and get their friends to check you out.
 What you may not realize is it’s a good way for you, the business, to tap into the scene as well.

 You may have seen plenty of shared referral links throughout the web.
 You may be able to see that certain sites like Facebook and Twitter help generate traffic to your referral program.
 This is all user generated.
 How can you tap into the scene to promote your business and further encourage sharing?